-As reflected in this graph, sales begin rebounding in fiscal year 2015 and fiscal year 2016 toward the \$91.4 million net instant ticket sales of ten years ago.
-Net instant sales increased in fiscal year 2016 by \$3,150,000, a 3.9% increase, and by \$10,151,000, a 14.5% increase in fiscal year 2015.
+As reflected in this graph, sales begin rebounding in fiscal year 2015 and fiscal year 2016 toward the \$91.4 million net instant ticket sales for fiscal year 2007.
+Net instant sales increased in fiscal year 2016 by \$3.1 million, a 3.9% increase, and by \$10.2 million, a 14.5% increase in fiscal year 2015.
 Fiscal year 2016 ended the year with over \$83.1 million dollars in net instant ticket sales, still \$8.3 million less than the fiscal year 2007 record-setting net instant ticket sales of \$91.4 million.
-Fiscal year 2015 ended the year with nearly \$80 million in net instant ticket sales, nearly \$10.2 million more than the previous year.
-Without this \$10.2 million increase in instant ticket sales in fiscal year 2015, the Lottery would have returned over three million dollars less to the Legislative Lottery Scholarship fund for the fiscal year.
+Fiscal year 2015 ended the year with nearly \$80 million in net instant ticket sales.
+The increases in instant ticket sales in those fiscal years added approximately seven million additional dollars to the Legislative Lottery Scholarship fund for those fiscal years combined.